(Image Credits: Wikipedia)

 His appearance in media helped him gain popularity in politics.
 (The Famous People)

 Trump has had a large social media presence even before his presidency.
-As BBC phrases it, “Long before he was a contender for the US presidency, Donald Trump was America’s most famous and colourful billionaire.”
+As BBC phrases it, “Long before he was a contender for the US presidency, Donald Trump was America’s most famous and colorful billionaire.”

 As he refuses to release his tax returns, his deductions for charitable giving remain unknown.
 Lately, however, he is reported to have stopped donating his own money to charity and instead found a way to give away somebody else’s money and claim the credit for himself.
 For more information, read the Washington Post.